 Lawrence attended McKenzie Avenue School in the original 1912 building and was a student at the time of the 1934 fire.
 He remembers the day he arrived at school, June 1, 1934, to find the building burned to the ground.
 He attended our 100th Anniversary celebrations and also, as a WWII veteran, was invited to speak to the students at our 2012 Remembrance Day Ceremonies.
-Lawrence is 90 years old and still going strong!
+Sadly, Lawrence passed away in 2016 but his great granddaughter is now a student at McKenzie!

 Mr. Berod is our oldest living former principal, having served at McKenzie School from 1960 to 1971.
 He is very fondly remembered for his time here playing the ukulele and leading a student ukulele band, and also for his love of bow ties.
 Ron attended the Centennial Celebration in May 2012 and, as guest of honour, cut the cake together with our youngest kindergarten student.